hiveboardgame/hive/busybee/README.md

 ```
 // Health check endpoint
 //
-// Returns 200 if the API is alive, connected
+// Returns 200 status code if the API is alive, connected
 // to the database, and the Discord Bot is in operation.
 //
 // Returns an error code with an explanation if issues are found